willidad/wkcharts/defectTracker/defects.md

 Fixed:dcbf35e   23: BrushArea does not resize when chart container resizes -> selection changes if browser viewport gets changed
 Fixed:d0a0c58   27: brush does not move to left end of brush area on fast mouse moves Fixed:d0a0c58   28: handover from left to right and vice versa as well as handover from top to bottom (and vv)do not maintain the handover point
-Fixed:  19.
+Fixed:98168ec  19.
 Legend: enter / exit animation inconsistent, ugly and with inconsistent timing

 8. Line Chart: Enter and exit animation look bad. need better appearance
-9. Area Charts (hor and verAreas): areas are colored with opacity 0.7.
-Color legends and tooltip colors are Use opacity there too, or go back to opacity 1 for ares

 24: Area Chart enter and exit animation looks bad (related to 8)

 16. Spider Chart (all chart) long tooltip lists do not fit on screen.
 Need to find a way to display all values (scrolling? two columns?)